magarena/magarena/release/README.txt

   along with the game.cfg and tournament.cfg files.

 - fixed an issue where the game would crash when trying to play sound effects
-- fixed bug with Sun Titan's ability to return, previously could not return spell cards
+- fixed bug with Sun Titan's ability to return, previously could return spell cards

 Release 1.17 (August 26, 2011)